Oreva12/hng-stage1/README.md

-echo '# Single File String Analyzer Service
+# Single File String Analyzer Service

 A complete RESTful API service for analyzing strings in a single file.